MrEricL/GET/README.md

 Bingo
 -----
 Bingo is almost completely simulated.
 You simply will watch the calls and wait to win.
+Each time your number is called, it will be "zeroed" out to signify a counter.
-Your difficulty will generate random amounts of player based on the formula 'difficulty X 6 X Math.random()'
+Your difficulty will generate random amounts of player based on the formula: `difficulty X 6 X Math.random()`